-The method of valuation applied to financial assets in the Solvency II EBS does not differ from IFRS.
+The valuation method applied to financial assets in the Solvency II EBS does not differ from IFRS.
 The reclassifications between investment categories result from the difference between the Solvency II definitions and those used in the consolidated financial statements.
 The reclassification does not result in any valuation changes.
-The total difference included in the table above is net of the loans and mortgages category due to presentation changes - see Section D.1.9 - Other assets, including loans receivables and trade receivables.
+The total difference included in the table below is net of the loans and mortgages category due to presentation changes - see Section D.1.9 - Other assets, including loans receivables and trade receivables.

-For further details on IFRS balances, classification and valuation methods applied to investments, please refer to the notes to the SCOR Group consolidated financial statements included in the 2016 Registration Document: Note 7.2 - Accounting principles for valuation and impairment of financial assets, Note 7.9 - Derivative instruments and Note 11 - Cash and cash equivalents.
+For further details on IFRS balances, classification and valuation methods applied to investments, please refer to the 2017 Registration Document, Section 4.6 - Notes to the consolidated financial statements, Note 7.2 - Accounting principles for valuation and impairment of financial assets, Note 7.9 - Derivative instruments and Note 11.1 - Cash and cash equivalents.